nyachufemboy/Solium-Macro/README.md

 6. Auto Fish (automatically fishes and sells them after completing all enabled objectives)

+# PRESS F4 TO STOP THE MACRO

 # my discord : 41ht
 # my roblox : lapsisawesome

+if this program helped you out and has helped you out in anyway tell ALL your friends!!